Moozzart/Trading-Algorithms---I---Accruals/README.md

 -Calculated the returns for the firms in the data set on yearly,quarterly and semi-annual basis

 -Sorted the firms in deciles on the basis of amount of accruals they hold, went long on top decile(minimum accruals) and shorted the bottom decile(maximum accruals)

+## Results
+Since this strategy is old and now investors are aware of this phenomenon that it is not in much use in present times.